obestwalter/loslassa/README.rst

 ============

-This is early days, so the proper workflow and publishing functionality does not actually exist yet ... but you play around with it already:
+This is early days, so the proper workflow and publishing functionality does not actually exist yet ... but you can play around with it already:
     * clone the repository
     * install the requirements (see ``install_requires`` in setup.py)
     * run ``loslassa/main.py``